cantecim/FclBlowfish/README.md

 An Objective-C Blowfish library

-  * Supports ECB and CBC mode
+  * Supports EBC and CBC mode
   * Supports padding RFC and Zero padding

 # Developed By